 - Enrichment in a topic area.
 Picture that learner in your group classes that is as passionate as you are about your area of expertise.
 How far could they go with specialized instruction?

 - Instruction for unique abilities.
 Gifted learners or learners with unique needs may benefit from instruction that is geared towards their abilities, challenge areas, and/or learning style.

 - Private lessons.
-1-to-1 classes are often popular for learners looking for private instruction, especially for topics such as music, visual arts, or interpretive arts.
+1-on-1 classes are often popular for learners looking for private instruction, especially for topics such as music, visual arts, or interpretive arts.